drewmw5/breeze/README.md

 ## Introduction

 This package adds the option to install the default Laravel Breeze React scaffolding, but with all necessary types added so you can begin adding/changing the default scaffolding in Typescript!
+You can view a working example of the package [here at https://breeze.drewmw.dev](https://breeze.drewmw.dev)

 ## Installation